-The benefits of participating in this study may be: It is possible that inherited mutations may be discovered in this study that have implications for the treatment of you and/or family and would not have been found by other standard tests.
-These may be used by your doctors as part of your clinical care and/or family.
-However, we do not expect these types of clinically-relevant results to be found in most patients..
+The benefits of participating in this study may be: It is possible that tumor and/or inherited mutations may be discovered in this study that have implications for the treatment of your child and/or family and would not have been found by other standard tests.
+These may be used by your doctors as part of the clinical care of your child and/or family.
+However, we do not expect these types of clinically-relevant results to be found in most patients.
 However, you may receive no benefit from participating.